elatov/elatov.github.io/_posts/2013-06-15-enabling-ldaps-on-windows-2008-active-directory-server.md

     CN=Karim Elatov,CN=Users,DC=elatov,DC=local

-From now one since we know all the users are under "CN=Users,DC=elatov,DC=local" we will use that as our BaseDN, this way we don't have to query the whole AD structure.
+From now on since we know all the users are under "CN=Users,DC=elatov,DC=local" we will use that as our BaseDN, this way we don't have to query the whole AD structure.

 ### Use *dsquery* to find DNs of Users